Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-will help reinforce telling the time using a digital clock and it requires children to be systematic in their working.
+will help reinforce telling the time with the help of a digital clock.
+It also requires children to be systematic in their working.

 It would be good to have an interactive digital clock on the whiteboard for the duration of this lesson so that you and the class can refer to it whenever necessary.
 (This free version